deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Real
 - **Availability**: *[dft_functional](#dft_functional)==opt_orb*
-- **Description**: The cut-off of plane wave expansion (Ry), when the plane wave basis is used to optimize the radial ABFs.
+- **Description**: The cut-off of plane wave expansion, when the plane wave basis is used to optimize the radial ABFs.
 A reasonable choice is 60.
 - **Default**: 0
+- **Unit**: Ry

 ### exx_opt_orb_tolerence